 This measure uses the same total cost that is used in the Cost per Customer calculation above.
-The Total cost is divided by the kilometers of line that Orangeville Hydro operates to serve its customers.
-Orangeville Hydro's 2017 cost per Km of line is \$30,933, a decrease of 3.2% over 2017 and an average decrease of 2.7% over the period 2011 to 2017.
-Orangeville Hydro experienced a moderate level of growth in its total kilometers of lines; therefore Orangeville Hydro has increased its ability to fund capital renewal and offset increased operating costs.
+The total cost is divided by the kilometers of line that Orangeville Hydro operates to serve its customers.
+Orangeville Hydro's 2018 cost per Km of line is \$31,233, an increase of 1.0% over 2017 and an overall average decrease of 2.2% over the period 2012 to 2018.
+Orangeville Hydro experienced a minimal amount of growth in its total kilometers of lines.
 The same cost drivers that apply to the total cost per customer apply to the total cost per km of line.
 Orangeville Hydro continues to seek innovative solutions to help ensure cost/km of line remains competitive and within acceptable limits to our customers.